Returned from Duty

 He enlisted on 11 December 1915 at Chorley and was still living at Mount Pleasant as of enlisting

-He may have joined at Preston
+He may have joined in Preston

 He was put up to a medical board examination and the report dated 22 November 1916 states his cause of discharge as Physically unfit, Disseminated Sclerosis